-Spend our time finding staple vegetables and other complex carbs that will fit the remainder of the carbs in your diet with as many nutrients as possible.
+Spend your time finding staple vegetables and other complex carbs that will fit the remainder of your diet with as many nutrients as possible.

 The Ketogenic Diet and Fats

-As a high-fat, low-carbohydrate diet there is no way around discussing dietary fats when you’re thinking about a ketogenic diet.
+As a high-fat, low-carbohydrate diet, there is no way around discussing dietary fats when considering a ketogenic diet.

 Fats provide 9 calories per gram, which means a few hundred grams too much can easily add up.

-Fortunately, fats tend to be quite filling and a good ketogenic diet balances them with fibrous vegetables and high-quality proteins.
+Fortunately, fats tend to be filling, and a good ketogenic diet balances them with fibrous vegetables and high-quality proteins.

 Fats as Fuel